nareshr5/Food-ordering-app-using-react/README.md

 - converting from react to typescript also by following little transitions (working on it)
 - working on the tasks
 - completed the  documentation(DONE)
-- working on the planning
+- working on the planning and documentation

 - facing little issues
 - need some local storage configurations